The Best Riding Mowers of 2022

 For busy homeowners who may have an acre or two to mow and just need a reliable machine, the Craftsman R110 is a very popular, solid option.
 The Craftsman brand is well known, and this rear-mounted engine model comes with a simple 10.5 horsepower Briggs and Stratton single-cylinder engine, soft-touch steering, mulching kit and a smooth-shifting 6-speed manual transmission.

-Best of both worlds: Ryobi 38 in.
-100 Ah Battery Electric Riding Lawn Mower
+Best electric mower: Ryobi 38 in.
+Electric Riding Lawn Mower

 For those wanting to get away from gasoline engines, Ryobi is the brand that has arguably made the biggest splash in the electric mower arena.
 The 38 in.
 100 Ah offers up to 2.5 hours of run time and can cover up to 2.5 acres, a great step up for only $200 more from its younger sibling, the 50 Ah, which only covers about an acre and one hour of run time with a charge.

-At $2,599, you’re paying more, but those who are looking in this category usually understand that; and for the amount of power you get, you’re still well below $3,000.
+At $3,199, you’re paying more, but those who are looking in this category usually understand that; and for the amount of power you get, it’s still a good value.
 This 48-volt is super quiet, has LED headlights, a phone charger, a 12-position manual adjusted 2-blade deck, cruise control, and it charges on a simple standard 120-volt outlet.

-- Best overall: Cub Cadet XT1 Enduro Series 46-inch
+Best lawn tractor: Cub Cadet XT1 Enduro Series 46-inch

 Best value tractor: Troy-Bilt Pony 42-inch